 Having said that, I have brought up other scenarios involving time-reversal.
 I have pictured in my mind the negative-energy particles of the dark sector traveling backwards from the future somehow meeting at the intersection of past and future those positive-energy particles traveling forward in time as if they both were traveling the same distance in their determination to meet.
 That is how I see a cosmic coincidence unfolding.
 It was also suggested that antimatter goes backwards in time.
 In his latest paper, Salvador José Robles-Pérez proposes that the most natural way in which universes can be created is in pairs of universes whose time flow is reversely related.
 Internal inhabitants of a universe-antiuniverse pair could identify matter with the particles that move in their spacetimes and antimatter with the particles that move in the time reversely symmetric universe.

 The mind circulates in a space-time continuum while the body remains anchored here and now.
 Timelessness rules over the “interior dimensions” of memory and imagination which involve all of the possibles “outside of space but inside of time” -- as Stuart Kauffman formulates it.
 While imagination builds new connections, memories rise to the surface before sinking once more into the mnemonic chaos of the Unconscious.
 We could argue that we need both perspectives from past and future to face the present.
-In those extra dimensions outside space but inside of time, they play an active role in the way time goes backwards and forwards right under our nose.
+In those extra dimensions outside space but inside of time, they play an active role in the way time goes backwards and forwards right under our noses.
 Although memory travels backwards, vivid moments are fading away because aspects of past information are somehow “inaccessible in the present”.

 The pre-conscious superposition phase may also be equated with the Freudian sub-conscious including dreams and perhaps altered states.
 This suggests that consciousness is a ‘stream’ of discrete events, rather than a continuous state.